 - Central Texas Coast, La Bahia Loop, and Guadalupe Loop sections of the Great Texas Coastal Birding Trail

 This park participates in the Angler Education "Tackle Loaner Program"; individuals can borrow rods, reels and tackle boxes with hooks, sinkers and bobbers.

 Historical study is available through guided interpretive tours; tour fees apply.
-The museum is currently closed for site improvements.
 The mission is closed on Christmas Day.
 Free tours are offered on weekends at 10 a.m. and 2 p.m.
 Check the calendar for upcoming events or contact the park for more information.

 The park serves as a hub for visiting the Mission Espíritu Santo State Historic Site (located in the park), the Presidio La Bahía, the Ignacio Zaragoza Birthplace State Historic Site, Fannin Battleground State Historic Site, the Goliad Historic District, and Mission Rosario State Historic Site.

 Get more information on the Civilian Conservation Corps, which helped develop this park and numerous others over 70 years ago, by visiting our CCC page that includes the interactive online exhibits and education resource, “The Look of Nature: Designing Texas State Parks During the Great Depression” and “A New Deal for Texas Parks.”

 - Ask about the Junior Ranger Explorer Packs available for free checkout at the park